 “Yeah right” is my reaction to this blog post heading!
 I have recently seen quite a few different versions of this comment and it’s a little insulting.
 It seems there is a bit of a myth doing the rounds that wedding suppliers “hear the word wedding and instantly increase their price” This is quite frankly 100% NOT true!
-This could be the case for some suppliers but for the most part, cake is cake and the fee is the same.
+This *could* be the case for some suppliers but for the most part, cake is cake and the fee is the same.
 Where the pricing gets more expensive is in the details and the time taken to create that elaborate design the customer has their hearts set on.
 It’s as simple as that.

 So, as wedding season isn’t too far away I thought it would be a good chance to write a post about my opinions on wedding cake costs.
 I’m specifically focusing on wedding cakes as yes, I typically do charge more for these than other cakes.
 Not because I hear the word ‘wedding’ and think I can stick a little more £££ on the quote, but because a wedding cake order is more than just ordering a cake, it’s an experience.
 Its a one-to-one personal service which involves lots of time too.